Paying bills and arranging insurance

 - how to apply for a discount or exemption

-You shouldn't have to pay buildings insurance if you're renting privately – this should be the responsibility of your landlord or whoever owns the block (if you're renting a flat).
+You should not have to pay buildings insurance if you're renting privately – this should be the responsibility of your landlord or whoever owns the block (if you're renting a flat).

 You are responsible for contents insurance, though.